 This 8000 plus feet massive steel structure was considered to be the eighth wonder of the world when it was built in 1890.
 Setting foot in historic towns of North Queensferry and South Queensferry, you’ll catch spectacular views as you walk and cycle across the bridge.

-Rising like a mirage, the rocky mountain range of Black Cullin is divided by round-topped, granitic Red Hills making it a popular trekking haven among avid climbers.
+Rising like a mirage, the rocky mountain range of Black Cullin is divided by round-topped, granitic Red Hills, making it a destination for one of the awesome things to do in Scotland- trekking!

 The magnificent stone structure at the head of Loch Awe is a spitting image of true Scottish culture!
-With a grand setting of the 15th century tower house and 17th century military barracks, the beautiful Kilchurn Castle makes for an ideal picnic spot.
+With a grand setting of the 15th century tower house and 17th century military barracks, the beautiful Kilchurn Castle makes for one of the top Scotland tourist attractions.

 Scotland’s post-card picture mountain stands tall in front of your eyes in the Glen Coe Valley – you’ll be in awe as you gaze at the classic mountains of Buachaille Etive Mor with steep lush grass pyramids.